-Your RailKing Doodlebug ProtoSound-equipped locomotive has two coilwound ProtoCouplers[TM] for remote uncoupling action.
+Your RailKing RDC Budd Cars ProtoSound-equipped locomotive has two coil-wound ProtoCouplersTM for remote uncoupling action.
 The couplers are mounted on the power trucks.
-Because the ProtoCoupler is controlled through ProtoSound's microprocessor, it doesn' require an uncoupling track section or modification to your layout to function.
+Because the ProtoCoupler is controlled through ProtoSound's microprocessor, it doesn't require an uncoupling track section or modification to your layout to function.
 The three simple steps below are required to operate the coupler.

-1. Put your engine in NEUTRAL and turn the throttle all the way up.

-2. Press the transformer whistle button to "Arm" the coupler.
-(You will hear a "Clank")

-3. After arming the coupler, press the whistle button again to open the coupler.
+- 1. Put your engine in NEUTRAL and turn the throttle all the way up. - 2.
+Press the transformer whistle button to "Arm" the coupler.
+(You will hear a "Clank") - 3.
+After arming the coupler, press the whistle button again to open the coupler.